-Council conducted this audit to update its characterisation of bin streams, plan for future services and provide additional data for 'eligible containers' in the Container Deposit Scheme (CDS).
-This was the first audit conducted of the amalgamated Councils of Oueanbeyan and Palerang.
+The audit was conducted to update its characterisation of bin streams, plan for future services and provide additional data for 'eligible containers' in the Container Deposit Scheme (CDS).
+This was the first audit conducted of the amalgamated Councils of Queanbeyan and Palerang.
 It was also the first audit since the introduction of the CDS, also known as Return and Earn, which commenced on 1 December 2017.

 This audit was generally designed to conform to the NSW residential waste auditing guidelines known as the "NSW EPA (previous OEH) Guidelines" or the "Guidelines for Conducting Household Kerbside Residual Waste, Recycling and Garden Organics Audits in NSW Local Government Areas" (NSW EPA, 2008) and "Addendum 2010" (NSW EPA, 2010).

 - A target sample size of 264 households.